scikit-image/scikit-image/doc/source/user_guide/tutorial_parallelization.rst

     %timeit classic_loop()

-Another equivalent way to code this loop is to use a comprehension list which has the same efficiency.
+Another equivalent way to code this loop is to use a comprehension list, which has the same efficiency.

 .. code-block:: python